raval-64/Event-Booking-Project/README.md

 # Event Booking Project   :ticket:

 ### Introduction
-The event booking project is a web application based on the event booking system and has been developed in `Django(Python)`. `HTML`, `CSS`, `Javascript` and `CSS bootstrap` frameworks are used for the project.
+The event booking project is a web application based on the event booking system and has been developed in `Django(Python)`. `sqllite3` is used for database management. `HTML`, `CSS`, `Javascript` and `CSS bootstrap` frameworks are used for the front end of the project.

 **Features**
 * User